jannikbecher/erlang-red-elixir-helpers/README.md

 It is, as much in life, just a proof of concept and was the first best thing that happened into my mind.

 It works well enough and was inspired by this [approach](https://joearms.github.io/published/2017-12-18-Calling-Elixir-From-Erlang.html).

+This repository is included in [ErlangRED](https://github.com/gorenje/erlang-red) by using [exerl](https://github.com/filmor/exerl) rebar plugin.